4-Hydroxyamphetamine: Pharmacology

+Pharmacodynamics

-Like amphetamine, 4-hydroxyamphetamine is an agonist of human TAAR1.
-4-Hydroxyamphetamine acts as an indirect sympathomimetic and causes the release of norepinephrine from nerve synapses which leads to mydriasis (pupil dilation).
+Hydroxyamphetamine acts as an indirect sympathomimetic and induces the release of norepinephrine which leads to mydriasis (pupil dilation).

+It has also been found to act as a serotonin releasing agent.
+The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, when it is given by intracerebroventricular injection in animals.
+This effect is blocked by the serotonin receptor antagonists cyproheptadine and dimethothiazine, by the serotonin reuptake inhibitor fluoxetine, and by the serotonin synthesis inhibitor para-chlorophenylalanine (PCPA).
+These findings suggest that hydroxyamphetamine-induced head twitches are due to activation of the serotonin 5-HT2A receptor and that they are mediated by induction of serotonin release as opposed to direct agonism of the serotonin 5-HT2A receptor.
+Although hydroxyamphetamine produces the head-twitch response in animals, serotonin releasing agents are not necessarily hallucinogenic in humans, and hence their induction of head twitches in animals has been considered a false positive for psychedelic effects.

-It decreases metabolism of serotonin (5-hydroxytryptamine) and certain other monoamines by inhibiting the activity of a family of enzymes called monoamine oxidases (MAOs), particularly type A (MAO-A).
+It additionally decreases metabolism of serotonin and certain other monoamines by inhibiting the activity of monoamine oxidases (MAOs), particularly type A (MAO-A).
 The inhibition of MAO-A prevents metabolism of serotonin and catecholamines in the presynaptic terminal, and thus increases the amount of neurotransmitters available for release into the synaptic cleft.

+Like amphetamine, hydroxyamphetamine is an agonist of human TAAR1.

+Pharmacokinetics

-4-Hydroxyamphetamine is a major metabolite of amphetamine and a minor metabolite of methamphetamine.
-In humans, amphetamine is metabolized to 4-hydroxyamphetamine by CYP2D6, which is a member of the cytochrome P450 superfamily and is found in the liver.
-4-Hydroxyamphetamine is then metabolized by dopamine beta-hydroxylase into 4-hydroxynorephedrine or eliminated in the urine.
+Hydroxyamphetamine is a major metabolite of amphetamine and a minor metabolite of methamphetamine.
+In humans, amphetamine is metabolized to hydroxyamphetamine by CYP2D6, which is a member of the cytochrome P450 superfamily and is found in the liver.
+4-Hydroxyamphetamine is then metabolized by dopamine β-hydroxylase into 4-hydroxynorephedrine or eliminated in the urine.

-Commercialization
+Chemistry

+Hydroxyamphetamine, also known as 4-hydroxy-α-methylphenethylamine, 4-hydroxyamphetamine, or α-methyltyramine, is a substituted phenethylamine and amphetamine derivative.
+It is the 4-hydroxylated analogue of amphetamine, the N-demethylated analogue of pholedrine (4-hydroxy-N-methylamphetamine), and the α-methylated analogue of tyramine (4-hydroxyphenethylamine).
+Other analogues include α-methyldopamine, corbadrine (levonordefrin; α-methylnorepinephrine), and dioxifedrine (α-methylepinephrine).

+It has a predicted log P of 0.58 to 1.4.

+Hydroxyamphetamine is used pharmaceutically as the hydrobromide salt.

+History

+Hydroxyamphetamine was first synthesized by 1910.

-Hydroxyamphetamine is a component of two controlled (prescription only), name-brand ophthalmic mydriatics: Paredrine and Paremyd.
-Paredrine consists of a 1% solution of hydroxyamphetamine hydrobromide while Paremyd consists of a combination of 1% hydroxyamphetamine hydrobromide and 0.25% tropicamide.
-In the 1990s, the trade name rights, patents, and new drug applications (NDAs) for the two formulations were exchanged among a few different manufacturers after a shortage of the raw material required for their production, which caused both drugs to be indefinitely removed from the market.
+In the 1990s, the trade name rights, patents, and new drug applications (NDAs) for Paredrine and Paremyd were exchanged among a few different manufacturers after a shortage of the raw material required for their production, which caused both drugs to be indefinitely removed from the market.
 Around 1997, Akorn, Inc., obtained the rights to both Paredrine and Paremyd, and in 2002, the company reintroduced Paremyd to the market as a fast acting ophthalmic mydriatic agent.